 The Fund’s prescription drug program is included in all of its retiree medical plan options except the Kaiser Senior Advantage plan.
 (Kaiser Senior Advantage members must obtain their prescription drugs from Kaiser pharmacies.)

 The Fund’s prescription drug program is described here: Prescription Drugs.
 Refer to your plan’s Benefits Chart for details on prescription drug coverage, and be sure to note the plan’s limitations.
-You should also review Notice of Creditable Coverage for Medicare-eligible Except Plan E Retirees regarding the Fund’s prescription drug coverage and Medicare Part D.
+You should also review Notice of Creditable Coverage for Medicare-eligible Except Plan E Retirees regarding the Fund’s prescription drug coverage and Medicare Part D. For a list of participating pharmacies, click here.

 Contact the Fund Office if you have questions about prescription drug coverage for retirees.